IntrepidPursuits/sherpa/webservices/phoenix_deployment.md

 ## Configuration

 One of the main sticking points for a successful deployment is figuring out where and how to handle configuration values.
 You don't want to commit and store the values, so you need to maintain them either using elixir's `prod.secret.exs` convention or in the environment of your server.
 This leads to another issue with configuration.
 Since elixir applications are compiled, the values need to be present at compile time to be included in the app.
-So just haven't the env vars setup in production will work for values that are fetched at run time, but not compile time.
+So just having the env vars setup in production will work for values that are fetched at run time, but not compile time.

 There are two ways of handling this.